Singapore Symposium on Brain-Body Interactions (SSBBI) and Neuroscience Singapore 2024: Recap

 The combined session started with flash talks and a vibrant joint poster session on the afternoon of 5th Nov.
 At the official start of the program on Day 2, SfN.SG President Dr. Caroline Wee, Principal Scientist at IMCB, A*STAR set the stage in her opening address for a packed program that covered a wide spectrum of topics.
 This year, the themes included peripheral nervous system, brain-body dynamics, mental health, cognition, and neurodegenerative disorders.
 This diversity of topics highlights the variety of interests of SfN.SG members.

 The SfN.SG conference concluded with an awards ceremony recognizing outstanding contributions from early career researchers in both talks and posters (linked here).
 Overall, the Neuroscience Singapore 2024 conference served as a comprehensive platform to revive connections and exchange knowledge once again.
-This year, an international flavor was added to the discussions, enhancing our understanding of the brain and its functions.
+This year an international flavor was added to the discussions – a change to enhance SfN.SG’s global footprint and fostering new collaborations.

 The full program can be found here: https://shorturl.at/KNnr